On Handling Gervase's Otia Imperialia

 Our lives contract us to as novices.

-But listen, at your window rise dim voices -
+But listen, at your window rise dim voices -A golden icon in the night,

 A radiant window into joy